tailhook/lithos/docs/sandbox_config.rst

    List of ranges of group ids for the container.
    Works similarly to :opt:`allow-users`.

+.. opt:: allow-tcp-ports

+   List of ranges of allowed TCP ports for container.
+This is currently not enforced in any way except:

+   1. Ports < 1024 are restricted by OS for non-root (but may be allowed here)
+   2. It restricts :opt:`bind-port` setting in container config

+   .. note:: if you have overlapping TCP port for different sandboxes, only
+      single file descriptor will be used for each port.
+The config for opening port will be used arbitrary from single config amonst all users, which have obvious security implications.

 .. opt:: additional-hosts

    Mapping of ``hostname: ip`` for names that will be added to ``/etc/hosts``